dehoisted/Bat2Exe/README.md

 # Bat2Exe
-Clean UI for converting your batch files into executables (.net/csharp) - with multiple options.
+User interface for converting your batch files into executables (.net/csharp) - with multiple options.
-User interface made with Guna.
+UI made with Guna.

 Version: 1.2
 Last Updated: 7/21/2021